azconf-dev/home/speakers/faq.md

 - Slides are a small part of the overall talk and in isolation might be misleading.
 So we understand if you don't want to share the slides with us / audience.

-- We provide you with HDMI, VGA connectors and international power adapters.
+- We provide you with HDMI, VGA, USB-C connectors and international power adapters.
 If there is another connector you need, let us know.
 We also recommend bringing your own connectors as a back-up.
 Please make sure to do the tech checks in advance.

 - You will also be provided with a 16:9 projector, slide switcher, confidence monitors displaying the time remaining, your slides and a wireless microphone to give you flexibility on the stage.
 Remember, we said the stage is all yours.